benbalter/benbalter.github.com/_posts/2011-04-12-love-the-code.md

 post_format: [ ]
 ---

 I am gave a brief [lightning talk at April's WordPress DC Meetup][1] on the basics of HTML and PHP ("coding for dummies").
 The goal: learn how to avoid breaking your website if you edit it.
-Below are the [slides](http://www.slideshare.net/benbalter/how-i-learned-to-stop-worrying-and-love-the-code) and [recording](http://www.ustream.tv/recorded/13958392).
+Below are the [slides](http://www.slideshare.net/benbalter/how-i-learned-to-stop-worrying-and-love-the-code).

 **In invite you to [watch](http://www.ustream.tv/recorded/13958392), but in short, the Cliff's Notes are:**